 Today the contents of the museum are packed up in boxes and crates, hidden away behind a chain-link fence, on the lonely top floor of a building on Appalachian State University's campus.

-The school says it can no longer afford the money and space the museum requires, so it closed it this spring.
+The university says it can no longer afford the money and space the museum requires.
 State aid has been cut, it says, and with 17,000 students on campus, real estate is getting tighter each year.

 But the students I met there said there should be a museum to help people learn about this part of Appalachia.